NII-cloud-operation/Jupyter-i18n_cells/README.md

   var LANGUAGES = ['ja', 'en'];
 ```

-If you would like to describe in [Klingon](https://en.wikipedia.org/wiki/Klingon_language) (defined as `tlh` in ISO 639-2, awesome)..., you should edit it like below:
+If you would like to describe in [Klingon](https://en.wikipedia.org/wiki/Klingon_language) (defined as `tlh` in ISO 639-2, awesome!)..., you should edit it like below:

 ```js
   var LANGUAGES = ['ja', 'en', 'tlh'];